 Most recently, the Consolidated Appropriations Act, 2016 extended the incentive through 2016 and made it retroactive for 2015 (HR 2029; PL 114-113, § 192; Became law on December 18, 2015).

 The Bipartisan Budget Act of 2018 (HR 1892; PL 115-123, § 40415) includes a retroactive extension of the incentive for 2017.

 For more information on the CNG and LNG excise tax credit, including IRS tax guidance, visit the Federal Incentive for Alternative Fuel Use/Sale page.

 Income Tax Credits of Alternative Fuel Infrastructure

 The Energy Policy Act (EPAct) of 2005, PL 109–58, provides for an income tax credit equal to 30 percent of the cost of natural gas refueling equipment, up to $30,000 in the case of large stations and $1,000 for home refueling appliances.
 The credit went into effect after December 31, 2005 and after expiring has remained available through extensions.
-The most recent extension of this incentive occurred on December 18, 2015 when it was included in the Consolidated Appropriations Act, 2016 (PL 114-113, H.R.
-2029).
 The most recent extension of this incentive occurred on February 9, 2018 when it was included in the Bipartisan Budget Act of 2018 (HR 1892; PL 115-123, § 40404).
-This law retroactively extends the incentive through 2016 and retroactively for 2015.
+This law retroactively extends the incentive through 2017.
 Persons intending to take advantage of tax credits should consult with their tax advisors to understand how best to take advantage these provisions and also whether any limitations exist.